abbynicoleyee/abbynicoleyee.github.io/events.md

 __In the Future__

+The future is not yet known.

+__In the Past__

 May 31, 2020: Virtual poetry reading with Tracy Fuad and Anna Morrison, hosted by Newfound.

-__In the Past__

 April 30, 2020: <a href="https://www.eventbrite.com/e/radix-media-virtual-poetry-reading-tickets-103472426814">Virtual poetry reading</a> with George Abraham, germ lynn, Ingrid Jendrzejewski, and María José Giménez, hosted by Radix Media.